Need for Inpatient Glycemic Control

 Challenges with Sepsis Management

-Sepsis is typically caused by blood-borne infections, which may be bacterial, viral or otherwise.
+Sepsis (defined as a dysregulated host response to infection that causes life-threatening organ dysfunction) is typically caused by blood-borne infections, which may be bacterial, viral or otherwise.
 Specifically, upon the earliest suspicion of Sepsis, the blood lactate levels should be assessed as part of the Surviving Sepsis Protocol, which helps to rule out or identify the root cause of a lactate elevation.
 If lactate is elevated (> 2 mmol/L), it can be due to elevated glucose values (Glucose monitoring would address this), internal bleeding (Hemoglobin would address this), need for resuscitating fluids (Central Venous Oxygen Saturation, ScvO2 would address this), organ failure (rare, but heart monitor can address), and blood infection.
 The knowledge of the "big four" analytes enables the "race" to administer triple anti-biotic therapy, which is today delayed considerably.

 Existing Solutions